-Lineariifolianone is a natural product with a unique structure, which was isolated from Inula linariifolia.
-From valencene (1), a one-step conversion yields 2, before a three-step conversion via 3 yields ketone 4.
+Lineariifolianone is a natural product with a unique structure, which was originally isolated from Inula linariifolia.
+From valencene (1), a one-step conversion yields 2.
+Compound 2 is converted to ketone 4 in three steps via intermediate 3.
 Eremophilene (5) is converted into 6 by performing the same four-step conversion.